strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/working-with-managed-desktop/support.md

 ## Getting help: administrators

 You can submit Support tickets or Feedback requests to Microsoft using the Microsoft Managed Desktop Administrative Portal.
 Support requests are always prioritized over Feedback submissions.
 Support requests will be reviewed and managed according to Severity as outlined earlier in this document.
 Feedback will be reviewed, and a response provided where requested.

+Contact operations by opening a Support request through the Microsoft 365 Managed Desktop admin portal.
+Click on **+ New Support ticket** on the Support request tab in the admin portal.

 ## Getting help for end users